kellerflint/Course-Resources/content/Software Capstone - Initial Client Meeting Checklist.md

 #### 5. Plan for Post-Meeting Follow-Up

+✅ **Debrief as a Team** – Immediately after the meeting, discuss what was learned and adjust plans accordingly.
 ✅ **Send a Follow-Up Email** – Recap key discussion points, decisions made, and next steps.

-✅ **Debrief as a Team** – Immediately after the meeting, discuss what was learned and adjust plans accordingly.
+Remember to CC your instructors on all client communication!